libercoinproject/LMessage/fabfile/README.md

    [fabric-virtualenv](https://pypi.org/project/fabric-virtualenv/) and
    [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)
    system-wide using your preferred method.
- * Create a virtualenv called pybitmessage and install fabfile/requirements.txt
+ * Create a virtualenv called pylmessage and install fabfile/requirements.txt
-    $ mkvirtualenv -r fabfile/requirements.txt --system-site-packages pybitmessage-devops
+    $ mkvirtualenv -r fabfile/requirements.txt --system-site-packages pylmessage-devops
  * Ensure you can ssh localhost with no intervention, which may include:
    * ssh [sshd_config server] and [ssh_config client] configuration
    * authorized_keys file
    * load ssh key
    * check(!) and accept the host key
- * From the PyBitmessage directory you can now run fab commands!
+ * From the PyLMessage directory you can now run fab commands!

 # Rationale